metabase/metabase/docs/questions/query-builder/expressions/cumulative.md

 CumulativeSum(column)
 ```

-Cumulative metrics can only be used in the query builder's **Summarize** step — you cannot use cumulative metrics to create a custom column or in a custom filter.
+Cumulative metrics can only be used in the query builder's **Summarize** step — you can't use cumulative metrics to create a custom column or filter.

 ## How cumulative metrics are computed

 Under the hood, cumulative metrics is computed in three steps:

-1. Group records using the breakout from the **Group by** block,
+1. Group records using the breakout from the **Group by** block.
-2. Count the rows in each group,
+2. Count the rows in each group.
 3. For each group, compute the cumulative total of the counts in all previous groups, including the current group.

 Because cumulative metrics use values from previous rows, the sort order in the breakout column matters.